systemslab/popper-paper/paper/paper.md

 useful for leveraging past research efforts for ongoing research as well as education and training.
 They help people to form abstractions and common understanding that enables them to more effectively communicate reproducible science.
-By having docker/ansible as a lingua franca for researchers, and Popper to guide them in how to structure their paper repos, we can expedite collaboration and at the same time benefit from all the new advances done in the cloud-computing/DevOps world.
+By having popular tools such as Docker/Ansible as a lingua franca for researchers, and Popper to guide them in how to structure their paper repos, we can expedite collaboration and at the same time benefit from all the new advances done in the cloud-computing/DevOps world.

 ## Perfect is the enemy of good